-The Delta H laboratory mission is the testing of materials and vessels for hydrogen storage up to 1000 bar.
-As one of the few in the world able to conduct tests to such pressures, the laboratory aims to carry out R&D activities for testing, qualification and characterization of special materials and equipment for storage and transport of hydrogen.
+The Delta H Laboratory mission is the testing of materials and vessels for hydrogen storage up to 1000 bar (14500 psi).
+As one of the few hydrogen laboratories in the world able to conduct tests to such pressures, it aims to carry out R&D activities for testing, qualification and characterization of special materials and equipment for storage and transport of hydrogen.

 The development of experimental tests campaigns is of great interest, especially for new materials and components: such knowledge will allow engineering new solutions for storing energy, addressed to industries that in the upcoming years will be more and more involved in the storage (on vehicle or stationary) and transport (by trailers or pipeline) of hydrogen.
 Above all, the automotive sector is one of more promising for the development of hydrogen mobility and related storage and refueling systems.

-The Delta H laboratory has been created in 2016 by Centro Sviluppo Materiali, as part of RINA, together with the University of Calabria.
-CSM’s expertise in the field of high pressure make RINA one of the companies in the hydrogen value chain economy carbon free through the development of advanced solutions for the storage of energy produced from renewable sources.
+The Delta H laboratory was created in 2016 by Centro Sviluppo Materiali, as part of RINA, together with the University of Calabria.
+CSM’s expertise in the field of high pressure makes RINA one of the companies in the hydrogen value chain economy carbon free through the development of advanced solutions for the storage of energy produced from renewable sources.

 We are able to develop methodologies for the testing of hydrogen-compatible materials for the construction of containers for energy storage (mobility, residential, naval) of new conception.
 We can also validate components through full scale tests, with hydrogen pressurization up to 1000 bar, and define the most suitable methods of investigation to monitor the life cycle of products and components.

 The improvement of the storage capacity by nano-porous materials can be also determined.
 Ultrapure H2, or H2 with contaminants, or mixtures of H2 with other gases, including methane, can be used.